sailajasai193/MentorConnect/README.md

 1. **Authentication & Security:**
    - Users sign up with email and password.
    - JWT tokens are issued upon login for secure session management.
-   - Sensitive credentials (Google OAuth, Groq API keys) are stored in `.env`.

 2. **Mentorship Scheduling:**
    - Students select a mentor and schedule a session.
-   - The system automatically generates a **unique Google Meet link** for the session.
+   - The system automatically generates a **unique Google Meet link** for the session and sent to their emails(Mentor and Student).

 3. **AI-Powered Summaries:**
-   - Sessions can be recorded, and Whisper AI transcribes audio automatically.
+   - Sessions can be recorded,and Whisper AI transcribes audio automatically.
    - LangChain and Groq LLM analyze transcripts and generate **concise summaries** for both students and mentors.

 4. **Email & Notifications:**